Suspect caught in fatal shooting of 3 U.Va. football players - WHIZ News

 “I think it said, ‘Run.
 Hide.
 Fight,’” she said.

-Paul said she stayed huddled with several others in the library for about 12 hours.
+Paul said she stayed huddled with several others in the library.
 She spent most of the night on the phone with her mom.

 “Not even talking to her the whole time necessarily, but she wanted the line to be on so that if I needed something she was there,” she said.

-Ryan identified the three slain students as: Devin Chandler, Lavel Davis Jr. and D’Sean Perry.
-He said one of the wounded students was hospitalized in critical condition, and the other was in good condition.
+Ryan identified the three slain students as Devin Chandler, Lavel Davis Jr. and D’Sean Perry.

+Mike Hollins, a running back on the football team, was in stable condition Monday, his mother, Brenda Hollins, told The Associated Press.

+“Mike is a fighter — and he’s showing it,” she said after flying to Virginia from Louisiana.
+“We have great doctors who have been working with him.
+And most importantly, we have God’s grace and God’s hands on him.”

-The shooting touched off an intense manhunt, with authorities conducting a building-by-building search of the campus while students sheltered in place.
+The shooting touched off an intense manhunt that included a building-by-building search of the campus.
 The lockdown order was lifted late Monday morning.

 Jones was taken into custody without incident in suburban Richmond, police said.

-Authorities obtained arrest warrants for Jones charging him with three counts of second-degree murder and three counts of using a handgun in the commission of a felony, Longo said.
+The arrest warrants for Jones charged him with three counts of second-degree murder and three counts of using a handgun in the commission of a felony, Longo said.

 It was not immediately clear whether Jones had an attorney or when he would make his first court appearance.